Alexandria's founded by Alexander

 The monumental Roman arch (or Gate of Sun), approximately 700 meters west of Bab Sharqi, was excavated in 1947 and reconstructed at the present street level, on the exact spot where the Decumanus (now Via Recta) and the Cardo (north-south road) met.
 On both sides of the Via Recta, remains of the dug-out Roman columns have been put back in place – a very revealing sight!
 The city gate has kept its Roman features with a wide central arch for cart traffic and two smaller arches on each side for pedestrians.
 The ancient city walls are generally well preserved, but it is hard to figure out which parts are still Roman and which have been added later.
 They are a complete mixture of stones, bricks, blocked entrance doors, and opened windows from the houses built against the wall afterward.

 This summarizes the Greek and Roman remains of the city.
 More ruins must be hidden five meters underground, as the excavated city gate and columns along the Via Recta have proven, but if or when future digs will be considered and carried out is a totally different story.
-Today Damascus counts 1.7 million inhabitants, and the very core of the city (within the ancient walls) is very densely populated.
+Today Damascus has 1.7 million inhabitants, and the very core of the city (within the ancient walls) is very densely populated.
 I can’t see by what magic archaeologists will ever be able to map out the remains of so many superposed layers of occupation spreading over hundreds of centuries.
 Not anytime soon, anyway.

 Tuesday, April 16, 2013